Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 Thankfully, I was able to help them all out of this darkness.

-In this article, I share with you exactly how I do it and overcome the thought of “I hate my life.”
+In this article, I share with you exactly how I do it and our goal to overcome the thought of “I hate my life.”

 You can follow the whole coaching process in this article.